ncatlab/nlab-content/pages/1/3/7/7/17731/content.md

 Named after *[[Ettore Majorana]]*.

+* Francesco Vissani: *From Hole Theory to Quantum Field Theory: Relativistic Fermions and the Role of Ettore Majorana (1933-1937)* &lbrack;[arXiv:2603.28538](https://arxiv.org/abs/2603.28538)&rbrack;

 The traditional component discussion in terms of a [[charge conjugation matrix]] is discussed for instance in

 * {#CastellaniDAuriaFre} [[Leonardo Castellani]], [[Riccardo D'Auria]], [[Pietro Fré]], section II.7.3 of _[[Supergravity and Superstrings - A Geometric Perspective]]_, World Scientific (1991)